auth0/docs/articles/logout/index.md

   you must add the `returnTo` URL (for example `http://www.example.com`) to the **Allowed Logout URLs** list in the **Settings** tab of your Auth0 app that is associated with the specified `CLIENT_ID`.
 See [Set the Allowed Logout URLs at the Application Level](#set-the-allowed-logout-urls-at-the-application-level) for more information.

-### Set the Allowed Logout URLs at the Tenant Level
+### Set the Allowed Logout URLs at the tenant level

 To add a list of URLs that the user may be redirected to after logging out at the tenant level, go to the [Tenant Settings > Advanced](${manage_url}/#/tenant/advanced) of the Auth0 Dashboard.